elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 >         `</samlp:nameidpolicy></samlp:authnrequest>`
 >
 >
 > 3. For ease-of-use purposes, the HTML FORM typically will be accompanied by script code that will automatically post the form to the destination site (which is the IdP in this case).
-The browser, due either to a user action or execution of an “auto-submit” script, issues an HTTP POST request to send the form to the identity provider&#8217;s Single Sign-On Service.
+The browser, due either to a user action or execution of an “auto-submit” script, issues an HTTP POST request to send the form to the identity provider's Single Sign-On Service.
 >
 >         POST /SAML2/SSO/POST HTTP/1.1
 >         Host: idp.example.org